-This section details the most likely tasks to get started with PMC, including automatically authorizing and assigning computers to groups in PMC.
+This section details the most likely tasks to get started with PM Cloud, including automatically authorizing and assigning computers to groups.

-After you deploy PMC, you can:
+After you deploy PM Cloud, you can:

-- Manage policy
+- · Create policy

 - Create groups and assign policy

 - · Assign computers to these groups

-Manage Policy
+Create Policy

-There are various approaches you can take to PMC.
-For example, if you are new to PMC, you may want to create a group, assign it as the Default group, add all your computers to that group, and then assign the Privilege Management QuickStart policy to that group.
+There are various approaches you can take to create policies in PM Cloud.
+For example, if you are new to PM Cloud, you may want to create a group, assign it as the Default group, add all your computers to that group, and then assign the Privilege Management QuickStart policy to that group.

-If you are migrating to PMC, you may want to replicate your existing groups and assign the same policy to them, before authorizing and placing your computers in those groups.
+If you are migrating to PM Cloud, you may want to replicate your existing groups and assign the same policy to them, before authorizing and placing your computers in those groups.

-For more information, please see "Manage Policy in the MMC Snap-in" on page 32.
+For more information, please see "Manage Policy in the MMC Snap-in" on page 33.